 After birth, The mother may discharge a bloody fluid for up to 10 days.
 Cats usually lick the discharge up as fast as it is produced.
 Only become concerned if the discharge becomes pus-like or has a strong odor.

-Keep plenty of clean towels on hand when your cat is expecting.
-Go to WalMart and purchase a bottle of tame iodine solution (Betadine) for antiseptic, some Q-tips and a pair of blunt scissors.
+Keep plenty of clean towels on hand when your cat is expecting, in addition to a bottle of tame iodine solution (Betadine) for antiseptic, some Q-tips and a pair of blunt scissors.
 Buy a package of dental floss in case you need to tie off the kitten’s umbilical cords.
 A baby nose suction bulb works well to clean mucus from the mouth and nose of infant kittens.
 If it is cold, buy a heavy duty-heating pad.

 You should contact your veterinarian if events do not unfold as I have generally listed them.
 Also contact your veterinarian if:

-13) The Mother’s temperature is over 102.5 and two days have passed since birthing
+- The mother’s temperature is over 102.5 and two days have passed since birthing

 Article submitted by: © Ron Hines DVM PhD